mnrzrad/mnrzrad.github.io/content/project/impshrinkage/index.md

 date: '2023-01-01'

-summary: 'This R package provides a variety of improved shrinkage estimators in the area of statistical analysis: unrestricted; restricted; preliminary test; improved preliminary test; Stein; and positive-rule Stein.'
+summary: 'This R package provides a variety of improved shrinkage estimators in the area of statistical analysis: unrestricted; restricted; preliminary test; improved preliminary test; Stein; and positive-rule Stein estimations.'

 # Tags: can be used for filtering projects.
 tags:
 - R Package
+- Shrinkage

 external_link: ""